Behavioral Triggers Customer Lifecycle: Map Triggers to Every SaaS Stage

 Treating Every User the Same

-This is the most fundamental mistake and it’s the whole reason lifecycle-based triggers exist.
+This is the most fundamental mistake, and it’s the whole reason lifecycle-based triggers exist.
 A trial user who hasn’t activated, a paying customer who’s fully adopted, and a long-time customer who’s expanding their usage all need completely different experiences.

 One-size-fits-all messaging is the enemy of effective lifecycle marketing.